Science Inspires Art at the Observatory

 Ian Huss (left) and Richard Neel (off camera) of DFM Engineering completed the check of the telescope's polar alignment - it's OK! - and initial focusing.
-On hand to assist was Grenfell's thrilled astronomer Doug Forbes (centre) .
+On hand to assist was Grenfell's thrilled astronomers Doug Forbes (centre) and Darlene English (right) .

 TOUR OF DFM ENGINEERING - TELESCOPE MANUFACTURER

 Doug Forbes from the Grenfell Physics department was invited to tour the DFM Engineering facilities just outside of Denver, Colorado and see “some of the bits” of our telescope which had been manufactured already.
 Dr. Frank Melsheimer and his staff (at right) were extremely welcoming – in fact, the tour lasted all day and included lunch!